 Alumna Marjorie Queen will be honored with the Educator of the Year Award, which is presented to an alumnus/alumna who has received ongoing recognition as an outstanding educator.
 This recipient may also have shown active or supportive involvement with the Alumni Association, support of the university, a successful career that reflects well on the University, and outstanding leadership qualities.

-Alumna Donna Lisnik will receive the Distinguished Alumni Award, which is presented to an alumnus/alumna who has made long-term contributions to the Alumni Association or the University, or who has received professional recognition that has reflected positively on the University.
+Alumna Sherry Churchill will receive the Distinguished Alumni Award, which is presented to an alumnus/alumna who has made long-term contributions to the Alumni Association or the University, or who has received professional recognition that has reflected positively on the University.

-Theodore Van Alst graduated from the University in 2004 with a Bachelor's degree in Behavioral Science-Sociology.
-He went on to earn his Master's degree in 2007 and his Ph.D. in 2008, both in Comparative Literary and Cultural Studies from the University of Connecticut.
+Marjorie Queen graduated from the University in 1984 with a Bachelor’s degree in Physical Education.
+She later went on to earn her Master’s degree in Kinesiology and Physical Education from the University of Maine.

-Also being recognized is Donna Lisnik, who graduated from the University in 1986 with a Bachelor's degree in History, and in 1987 with a Bachelor's degree in Education/Mathematics.
-She went on to earn her Master's degree in Educational Leadership from the University of Southern Maine in 1999.
+Also being recognized, Churchill graduated from the University in 1993 with a Bachelor’s degree in Environmental Studies/Geology, and went on to earn her Master’s degree in Public Affairs from Indiana University in Bloomington, Ind., in 2001.